zerogvt/unfare/README.md

 # About
 Take home test for a dev role in a European ride-hailing company.

-Beware this was a FAIL due to not following SOLID, dependency injection and other uncle Bob rituals and some Go-community conventions about project structure.
-From my side this made me finally understand that the way Go-community interprets and practices Go won't ever be close to the intentions I initially saw in the language itself.
-In other words Go is not for me.
-After all if I wanted to get all the traditional OO shenaningans I'd probably stick with a language that supports it easily (e.g. java) and not go with a language where you'll have to shoehorn them in...

-Anyway.
-Better to have a bad date than a bad marriage.
-FWIW though this took the better part of a nice Sat morning so it deserves it's place here.

 # unfare
 Calculation of fare estimates based on geographic time series data describing drives.